lexibank/tlopo/out/vol1/chapter9.md

 <a id="p-285"></a>

-The derivational relationship between the pair of verbs below, PEOc &ast;gugu(m), &ast;gum-i- 'grasp in fist, clench fist', evidently still subsists in some Pn languages.
-Although PEOc &ast;gugu(m) is to our knowledge only reflected in Pn languages, this relationship persists and must go back to PEOc and probably to POc.
-There is an obvious historical relationship between this pair and Dempwolff's reconstruction of PMP &ast;gemgem 'make a fist', but the reconstructable POclPEOc vowel is 'wrong': &ast;u for expected &ast;0.
+The derivational relationship between the pair of verbs below, PEOc _&ast;gugu(m)_, _&ast;gum-i-_ 'grasp in fist, clench fist', evidently still subsists in some Pn languages.
+Although PEOc _&ast;gugu(m)_ is to our knowledge only reflected in Pn languages, this relationship persists and must go back to PEOc and probably to POc.
+There is an obvious historical relationship between this pair and Dempwolff's reconstruction of PMP _&ast;gemgem_ 'make a fist', but the reconstructable POc/PEOc vowel is 'wrong': _&ast;u_ for expected _&ast;o_.

 <table>
 <tr>